 WBUR reports certain assets and liabilities at fair value on a recurring and nonrecurring basis depending on the underlying accounting policy for the particular item in accordance with fair value standards.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Recurring fair value measurements include long-term investments and the beneficial interest in perpetual trust.
 Nonrecurring measurements include contributions receivable and trade transactions.
 These standards require an entity to maximize the use of observable inputs (such as quoted prices in active markets) and minimize the use of unobservable inputs (such as appraisals or valuation techniques) to determine fair value.
 In addition, WBUR reports certain investments using the net asset value ("NAV") per share as determined by investment managers under the so called "practical expedient."

-when the criteria for using this method are met.
+The practical expedient allows net asset value per share to represent fair value for reporting purposes when the criteria for using this method are met.
 Fair value standards also require WBUR to classify financial instruments (but for those measured using NAV) into a three-level hierarchy, based on the priority of inputs to the valuation.